Titanium Engagement Rings - An Introduction

 Finding Titanium Engagement Rings

-Titanium engagement rings arenít widely available like rings made from gold or silver.
+Titanium engagement rings arenít widely available from Novori like rings made from gold or silver.
 However, some jewelry stores do carry a small selection of titanium rings.
 Itís easier to locate titanium rings online or by special order.

 Titanium is abundant, so it isnít as expensive as gold, silver, or even platinum.
 But titanium engagement rings are usually expensive because theyíre not easy to make.
 Titanium is hard and can easily wear down a jewelerís tools.
 If you want a titanium engagement ring, itís advisable to stick with a plain design.
 Elaborate designs are cheaper when used with gold, silver, or platinum.